borkdude/glam/README.md

    :artifact/url "https://github.com/borkdude/babashka/releases/download/v0.2.1/babashka-0.2.1-macos-amd64.zip"}]}
 ```

-We need to use `-A:test` to bring this package into scope.
+We need to use `-A:test` to bring this package into scope (on the classpath).

-To resolve that package, invoke:
+To resolve the package, invoke:

 ``` clojure
 $ clojure -A:test -X cpm.api/resolve-pkg :package babashka :force true :verbose true